OSGeo/gdal/doc/source/build_hints.rst

 The HDF5 CXX library is needed for the :ref:`raster.kea` driver.
 The https://cmake.org/cmake/help/latest/module/FindHDF5.html module is used to detect the HDF5 library.

+.. option:: GDAL_USE_HDF5=ON/OFF

+    Control whether to use HDF5.
+Defaults to ON when HDF5 is found.

 HDFS